manoel-lopes/user-registration-typescritp-nodejs/README.md

 - Get a user - GET: http://localhost:3001/users/:id

+- To get a user passe the id of the user on the url

+- Create a user - POST: http://localhost:3001/users

   To create a user, the name and email fields must be passed.
 The email must be valid and different from the emails corresponding to the users registered in the database

-- Create a user - POST: http://localhost:3001/users

 - Update a user - GET: http://localhost:3001/users/:id

+  To update a user, passe the id of the user on the url and passe the new name or new email.
+The email must be valid and different from the emails corresponding to the users registered in the database

 - Delete a user - GET: http://localhost:3001/users/:id

+  To delete a user passe the id of the user on the url